mikkelsvartveit/thesis/masterproject/text/content/01-introduction.md

 We break this down into three sub-questions:

 > **RQ1**: Which ISA features can be classified with high accuracy by CNNs?
+>

-> **RQ2**: How does the model architecture impact the CNN's ability to learn ISA characteristics?
+> **RQ2**: How does the choice of method for encoding software binaries impact the CNNs' ability to learn ISA characteristics?
+>

-> **RQ3**: How does the choice of method for encoding software binaries impact the CNNs' ability to learn ISA characteristics?
+> **RQ3**: How does the model architecture impact the CNN's ability to learn ISA characteristics?

 ## Contributions